renpy/renpy/sphinx/source/keymap.rst

 To change a binding, update the appropriate list in :var:`config.keymap`.
-The following code adds the 't' key to the list of keys that dismiss a say statement, and removes the space key from that list. ::
+The following adds the 't' key to the list of keys that dismiss a say statement, and removes the space key from that list. ::

     init: